What is Article Spinning? It's Making Me Dizzy

-What NOT to do to promote your website
+How NOT to use articles to promote your website

-I have been working tirelessly online for around 13 years as I write this.
+I have been working tirelessly online for around 15 years as I write this.
 I started writing my first photography help website in February 2005 and for that first year, I did nothing but write, and write and write.
 Sometimes for 12 hours a day, 7 days a week…I put a LOT into it!
+Except article spinning!

 Everything I wrote came directly from my head and my heart.
 Everything I knew about photography was laid out and indexed for all to see and hopefully learn from.
 I knew nothing at this point, about SEO or any techniques used to get your website found…I just wrote.